-All fourteen of our vessels are employed on time charter contracts.
-Nine of our vessels are under time charters scheduled to expire during 2021, two are scheduled to expire in 2022, two in 2023, and one in 2024.
-As of March 31, 2021, the containership charter rates for vessels like ours are above historical averages.
+All sixteen of our vessels are employed on time charter contracts.
+Two of our vessels are under time charters scheduled to expire during 2022, four are scheduled to expire in 2023, five in 2024, four in 2025, and one in 2026.
+As of March 31, 2022, the containership charter rates for vessels like ours are above historical averages.
 When the current charters of our vessels are due for renewal, we may be unable to re-charter these vessels at similar or better rates or we might not be able to charter them at all.
 Although we do not receive any revenues from our vessels while not employed, we are required to pay expenses necessary to maintain the vessels in proper operating condition, insure them and service any indebtedness secured by such vessels.
 If we cannot re-charter our vessels on time charters or trade them in the spot market profitably, our results of operations and operating cash flow will be adversely affected.
 Despite the fact that all our vessels are employed, we may be forced to lay up vessels if rates drop to levels below daily running expenses or if we are unable to find employment for the vessels for prolonged periods of time.